claudiajs/claudia-bot-builder/docs/API.md

 10. Enable your country in GeoPermissions options in the Programmable SMS Settings;

 That's it, you are ready to build your first SMS bot with _Claudia Bot Builder_.

+## GroupMe setup

+GroupMe setup is a bit of a back-and-forth.

+1. Register for a GroupMe account and developer account;
+2. Create your group within GroupMe;
+3. Create your bot (without the CallbackURL) and copy its bot ID;
+4. Invoke `claudia create` or `claudia update` with `--configure-groupme-bot` flag;
+5. _Claudia Bot Builder_ will respond with your AWS Lambda incoming webhook address, copy that webhook URL;
+6. Edit your bot and paste the copied webhook URL into Callback URL field for your bot;